DarkScorpion/muReq/README.md

 { //Field of settings and their default value
   errCoef: 0.2, // if errors more 20%, promise return error;
-  checkStatus: true // 404 and other status, considered an error }
+  checkStatusCode: true // 404 and other status, considered an error }
 ```